janEntikan/panda3d-docs/programming/particle-effects/using-the-particle-panel.rst

 then the the values between Initial X/Y and Final X/Y will be interpolated over particle's life.

-5.2.7) If animAngle is false: counter-clockwise Z rotation of all sprites
+5.2.7) If anim_angle is false: counter-clockwise Z rotation of all sprites

 |Ppanel14.png|